 In 2003, the Company was served with a lawsuit in a California state court by a former employee who alleged that employees did not properly receive sufficient meal breaks and paid rest periods, along with other alleged wage and hour violations.
 The suit requested that the Court certify the case as a class action.
-The parties engaged in mediation and reached an agreement which upon presentation to the Court, received preliminary approval and the certification of a settlement class.
+The parties engaged in mediation and reached an agreement which upon presentation to the Court received preliminary approval and the certification of a settlement class.
 Notices were mailed to the class members and the final fairness hearing occurred on May 22, 2008.
 The settlement amount was accrued in the accompanying condensed consolidated balance sheet as of February 2, 2008 and was paid to class members during the second quarter of 2008.
+While the Court has continuing jurisdiction to enforce the settlement, the case is resolved.